Sampson-Lee/DSCT/README.md

 ```

 ## Citation
-If you find this project is helpful, please consider cite our paper and star our reposity.
-Many thanks.
+If you find this project helpful, please consider citing our paper and starring our repository.

 ```
 @inproceedings{li2024two,